orangeduck/mpc/README.md

 the built in lexer was created (by mgood7123) to aid in tokenising input

+the reason for this is to make parsing easier and more simple, and to avoid cases where parser AST grammer may conflict with rules or statements leading to the input being parsed incorectly sometimes in a way that is unavoidable regardless of how you re order the statements and rules

+the lexer itself is actually just a wrapper for mpc_parse that parses the input against multiple user defined parsers, reducing some of the complexity of manually implementing there own lexer, in which they may or may not know how to do correctly, not to say that my method of implementation is not correct as there are always better implementations out there

+the reason it uses mpc_parse internally and does not just return its own mpc_parser_t is due to how it needs to work, for it to be able to lex it needs to be able to parse, tokenise, and do something with its tokens, in which tokenisation is difficult if it only returns a mpc_parser_t as a user will likely not know that they would need to recursively call mpc_parse, nor may or may not know how to correctly advance the input so it does not infinitely parse the exact same input without advancing the input itself

+plus the lexer would be an internal function and not a third party function such as a bison lexer, in which having it internal increases its portability as you dont need any extra third party lexing libraries

-due to how grammer is specified it can be difficult to get what you want in specific cases, for example, you want to do one thing while also doing another, without sacrificing one or the other due to overlapping rules and definitions, but the grammar you have just doesnt want to cooperate with you, which is why i made this minimal lexer, which will parse the input, and do certain functions depending on what it is configured to do,
+due to how grammer is specified it can be difficult to get what you want in specific cases, for example, you want to do one thing while also doing another, without sacrificing one or the other due to overlapping rules and definitions, but the grammar you have just doesnt want to cooperate with you

 Here is how one would use the lexer to parse a line, delimited by '\n', and output what it has obtained: